mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-Often a string may store a list like the *t2* variable in the last example.
-A string for storing a list isn't the best for performance and usage.
-Using an array for a list is so much better.
-We can convert a list into an *array* using *ListToArray*.
-We'll discuss arrays in an upcoming section.
-Try out these next examples in the CFML file assuming we have the code from the last example:
+Strings are sometimes used to hold more than what we've previously defined as a string.
+Often a string is used to store a list of items.
+Check out the *t2* variable statements in the last example.
+Note that this expression stores a few words/strings, each separated by a comma.
+In such a case, t2 could be used in two ways: (1) a normal string, as we've already seen and (2) as a special type of string called a ```list```.

+Lists are strings that employ a delimiter to separate sections of string.
+A delimiter could be any character, really.
+It could be a semi-colon (**;**), a space (** **), a colon (**:**), or anything!
+Typically, however, the delimiter is usually a comma (**,**).
+As programmers, we can use several built-in CFML methods to manipulate or act on such lists, however, using a string for storing a list isn't the best for performance and usage.

+Using an array, which a datatype specifically designed to hold one or more pieces of data, for a list of items or set of data is much better.
+In brief, arrays hold a series of items that are indexed by numbers (**1, 2, 3, etc.**) or strings (**'first', 'second','another', etc.**).
+We use these indexes to access and act on specific parts of the array.
+Because arrays index their elements, they are far more efficient (and easier) to use than a string-based list.

+One area where CFML really helps us developers is its many built-in utility methods.
+One such helpful method is called *ListToArray*.
+It does just what the name implies ... it allows us to convert a *list* to an *array*.
+While we get into arrays in greater detail below, let's get our feet wet by trying out the following *ListToArray* examples.

+In the same CFML file you created from the above examples add the following:

 #### Tag